savevsgames/Yes-We-Kanban/README.md

 **Yes-We-Kanban** is a full-stack Kanban board application designed for agile project management.
 It provides a visual way to track tasks across multiple statuses and ensures a secure user experience using **JWT-based authentication**.
 This project follows modern full-stack development practices using **React** for the frontend and **Node.js/Express** for the backend, with **PostgreSQL** as the database.
 The app is deployed using **Render** for easy accessibility.

-See the project in action here(may take up to 60s to start up servers): [RENDER DEPLOY](https://yes-we-kanban.onrender.com/)
+See the project in action here (may take up to 60 seconds to start up servers): [RENDER DEPLOY](https://yes-we-kanban.onrender.com/)

+There are two free instance render deployments connected to the project (one for the service and one for the database).
+It will take some time to spin up both instances since the first one must load before calling for the second.
+Please allow **2 minutes** and refresh.
+That should be sufficient time.

 Log in as one of the users in the hosted database and explore the YesWeKanban! board for yourself: